How does Fluval FX6 work

 It is not always necessary to use chemical filtration in an aquarium, but if you do decide that it needs to be included in your filter, make sure that you add it to the bottom tray.
 If you do opt to use chemical filtration, Chemi-Pure Blue is a great choice that utilizes both carbon and Purigen.

-This combo will remove ammonia, nitrite and nitrates from your water as well as any chemical pollutants and bad smells associated with an aquarium.
+This combo will remove ammonia, nitrite, and nitrates from your water as well as any chemical pollutants and bad smells associated with an aquarium.
 If you are only concerned with common toxins like ammonia and nitrite then Purigen pouches from Seachem are a great and inexpensive choice as well.

-Power Of The Fluval FX6
+Power of the Fluval FX6

 In terms of literal power, the FX6 uses around 43 watts of power to run continuously.
-This is a little high in comparison to some other canister filters, but in the grand scheme of things it’s pretty reasonable for the filtration ability and convenience of using the filter.
+This is a little high in comparison to some other canister filters, but in the grand scheme of things, it’s pretty reasonable for the filtration ability and convenience of using the filter.

-While Fluval does advertise this canister filter for use on 400 gallon aquariums, it really wouldn’t fare too well on such a large tank.
+While Fluval does advertise this canister filter for use on 400-gallon aquariums, it really wouldn’t fare too well on such a large tank.
 This is because your aquarium should have a steady cycle of water movement inside the tank.
 The longer the length of your tank, the harder it is to ensure proper water movement.
 This is especially apparent on large tanks that can stretch 5 feet or more.
 We definitely don’t want any one area with still or stagnant water.

 These problem areas can usually be fixed with one or more wave makers to keep water cycling well across the entire tank or even moving your intake and output hoses for your canister filter a little lower into the tank.
 I have a great video on wave maker placement, check it out here.

 It would cycle the entire tank only 1 time per hour.
-Most fish keepers will aim for closer to 4-6+ times in a hour to ensure proper filtration and water movement.
+Most fish keepers will aim for closer to 4-6+ times in an hour to ensure proper filtration and water movement.
 This goes along with the usual recommendation of using a Fluval FX6 canister on a tank that is around 100 gallons as this will cycle the water 4 times per hour.
-Some species of fish even enjoy faster water movement, especially some African Cichlid species that are used to swimming in fast moving rivers and streams.
+Some species of fish even enjoy faster water movement, especially some African Cichlid species that are used to swimming in fast-moving rivers and streams.

 Share This Post